-Strong language skills are important for any student to be successful at the University of Minnesota, and we are committed to supporting students as they develop their skills while at the UMN.
+Strong language skills are important for any student to be successful at the University of Minnesota.
+We value multilingualism at the University and are committed to supporting students as they develop their skills throughout their time at UMN.

-Additional testing options are also available.
+Students also have the option of taking an English test called the MN Battery Test when they arrive on campus to meet the exempt English proficiency requirement.
 If you plan to take the MN Battery Test, you should arrive by the mandatory arrival date.